intltechventures/Lab.Architecture/APM/TIME.md

   + Let the y-axis represent the plot for the Technical fit.

   + Let the range for the x and y axis be integer values in the range of 0-10.

+  + Let the size of a bubble plot correspond to the Total Annual Costs for an Application.

+  + Let the color of a bubble plot correspond to the Business Criticality of an Application.
+    * <div class="bg-gray">Low </div>
+    * Medium
+    * High
+    * Critical

 The following provides some initial guidance for the definition and meeaning of Busienss and Technical Fit.